Best of times, worst of times

 But there is also a downside, and it’s pretty dreadful.
 The virus’s effect on the developed world is provoking a freeze on customary aid to African nations in constant need of assistance because of poverty and diseases, many of which have already been managed in the West.
 The economic repercussions of the fight against COVID-19 in the U.S. and Europe are likely to yield horror and havoc in Africa, whose aid numbers have already been cut to the bone by the nations most responsible for helping that often-troubled continent.

-According to the United Nations, the lockdowns are reversing decades of progress in efforts to reduce poverty, poor healthcare and limited education, pushing the poorest and the most vulnerable even further behind.
+According to the United Nations, the lockdowns are reversing decades of progress in efforts to reduce poverty, poor healthcare, and limited education, pushing the poorest and the most vulnerable even further behind.
 In 2018, 1.8 million people died of TB in Africa and south Asia.
 Mortality rates in underdeveloped regions of the world are nearly incomprehensible, at least when compared to coronavirus numbers.

 The West’s COVID-19 calamity is producing a ripple effect as the Third World is increasingly drained of cash money sent home by its immigrants, many of then now jobless.
 Collectively, the African diaspora sent home some $554 billion in 2019.
 Those remittances have already dropped off dramatically.